Baby Dragon cave tour

 And you might well see a baby dragon!

-Newsflash: You can now do a longer kayaking tour of the amazing Planina cave following the river..
-It is a little tough and requires endurance, but we had some guests do it and they absolutely loved it!
+Newsflash: You can now do a longer 3-4 kayaking tour of the amazing Planina cave following the river upstream..
+It is a little tough and requires endurance, but we have had several guests do it now and they absolutely loved it!

-So one lovely summers day we turned up at the car park 15 minutes before 5pm and waited and waited..
-We walked down the stunning green path, through the old rusty gate and down to the cave and back a few times, but nobody around.. we came back to the car park and an Italian family were sat there waiting, just about to give up and leave, also looking at the noticeboard a little confused.
+One lovely summers day we turned up at the car park 15 minutes before 5pm and waited and waited..
+We walked down the stunning green path, through the old rusty gate and down to the cave and back a few times, but nobody was around.. we came back to the car park and an Italian family were sat there waiting, just about to give up and leave, also looking at the notice board a little confused.

 And then.. you guessed it.. the guide turned up without a care in the world, "oh yes, I'm a little late"!